-5 Types of Conflict in Relationships and How to Deal With Them
+7 Types of Conflict in Relationships & How to Deal With Them

 What are relationship conflicts?

-Relationship conflicts are disagreements, debates, arguments, and struggles between two people in a relationship.
+Relationship conflicts are disagreements, debates, arguments, and struggles between two people in a relationship over matters of shared interest.

-There is no way the two of you would always agree on something and never fight.
-Conflicts in a relationship, when dealt with correctly, can even strengthen your marriage or relationship.
+There is no way the two of you would always agree on things and never argue.
+When dealt with correctly, conflicts in a relationship can even strengthen your marriage or relationship over time.

 It’s not the relationship conflicts that can ruin a relationship – it’s how you deal with it.